decentraland/creator-hub/README.md

 ## Release Process

-The CI pipeline is configured to automate the release process for the Decentraland Editor.
+The CI pipeline is configured to automate the release process for the Creators Hub.

 ### Steps